galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 > 4. Under the Samples section, click on one of the healthy controls.
 Here you will see that this dataset has many characteristics.
 Notice, however
 >    that there is not much information gathered on the healthy controls
 >
-> 5. Click on one of the samples with SLE.
+> 5. Click on one of the samples with systemic lupus erythematosus (SLE).
 Notice here that there is more data collected on SLE subjects
 >
 > 6. Explore ArrayExpress and/or GEO for datasets within the domain(s) that you are familiar with.
 Take note of the availability of characteristics data
 >    for the different datasets